FypingLearnningZone/Neo4j-Browser/README.md

 ##Compiling the code

-The instruction for building the Neo4j Code is available at https://github.com/rd-switchboard/Neo4j-Browser/blob/master/code/README.asciidoc
+If you need to change and compile the code, the instruction for building the Neo4j Browser code is available at https://github.com/rd-switchboard/Neo4j-Browser/blob/master/code/README.asciidoc